Drizzr/MCG_segmentation/README.md

 ## 7. Evaluation (`evaluate.py`)

-The `evaluate.py` script evaluates a trained ECG segmentation model on a validation dataset, computing metrics and generating visualizations to assess performance according to the **AAMI standard**.
+The `evaluate.py` script evaluates a trained ECG segmentation model on a test dataset, computing metrics and generating visualizations to assess performance according to the **AAMI standard**.
 It supports loading checkpoints, processing ECG data, and producing detailed event-based and sample-wise metrics.

 ### 7.1.
 Usage Example